MicrosoftDocs/azure-dev-docs/articles/github/connect-from-azure.md

 In this example, you'll use OpenID Connect Azure CLI to authenticate with Azure with the [Azure login](https://github.com/marketplace/actions/azure-login) action.
 The example uses GitHub secrets for the `client-id`, `tenant-id`, and `subscription-id` values.
 You can also pass these values directly in the login action.

-The Azure login action includes an optional `audience` input parameters that defaults to `api://AzureADTokenExchange` for connecting to Azure.
+The Azure login action includes an optional `audience` input parameter that defaults to `api://AzureADTokenExchange`.
+You can update this parameter for custom audience values.

 # [Linux](#tab/linux)